KQM-git/TCL/characters/cryo/diona.md

 {% tab title="Ascension 1" %}
 ### **Cat’s Tail Secret Menu**

 Characters shielded by **Icy paws** have their Movement SPD increased by 10% and their Stamina Consumption decreased by 10%.

+* Ths can stack with other forms of stamina reduction as long as they are not the exact same.
 {% endtab %}

 {% tab title="Ascension 4" %}